UPDATED

 AUGUST 2025

-Post studies in spatial design led me towards architectural studio management across 3 years, developing and delivering a broad range of both operational, quality assurance and marketing outcomes.
-I then pivoted towards a stronger arts focus within the built environment, spending 2 years in public art project coordination and delivery from mural scales to metro stations.
+Post studies in spatial design led me towards architectural studio management across 3.5 years, developing and delivering a broad range of both operational, quality assurance and marketing outcomes.
+I then pivoted towards a stronger arts focus within the built environment, spending 2 years in public art project coordination and delivery.

 I’ve largely focused on the above in recent years, however always find time and opt for freelance design roles that support artists and/or arts projects.
-I have contributed extensive volunteering efforts across events and festivals for the past decade, from front of house/service roles, to behind the scenes/quiet assistance roles.
+I have contributed extensive efforts across events and festivals for the past decade, from FOH/service roles, to BTS/quiet assistance roles.
 This can often be through physical on-set preparation (such as technical drawings, integrated technologies, art department, sourcing, installation and general runner) as well as strategic direction of collateral + content creation (such as; videography and editing, style guide assets, pitch decks, and more).

 CONTACT